zevlouss/LEVEL5/README.md

 Start Date: 2018-11-09
 Address:1cryptoGeCRiTzVgxBQcKFFjSVydN1GW7

+CHALLENGE:
-CHALLENGE Find the private key in this image
+Find the private key in this image

-Hints:
+HINTS:
 Sum of two ~~consecutive~~ following rectangles areas creates one byte of the private key Apply more operations to obtain the results in byte range